Lundis/go-gameaudio/README.md

 ### macOS

-Oto requires `AudioToolbox.framework`, but this is automatically linked.
+This requires `AudioToolbox.framework`, but this is automatically linked.

 ### iOS

-Oto requires these frameworks:
+This requires these frameworks:

 - `AVFoundation.framework`
 - `AudioToolbox.framework`